open-mmlab/mmaction2/docs/en/get_started/contribution_guide.md

 ## Workflow

 1. Fork and pull the latest mmaction2
-2. Checkout a new branch with a meaningful name (do not use master branch for PRs)
+2. Checkout a new branch with a meaningful name (do not use main branch for PRs)
 3. Commit your changes
 4. Create a PR